e-finance-frankfurt/server-user/user-manual/README.md

 #### 2.4.4&nbsp; Databases

-TODO: replace the read-only storage with a NoSQL databases.
+TODO: replace the read-only storage with a NoSQL database.